Gray’s Memories are of ‘A Sleepy Southern Town’ when $1 Bought A Weekly DC Streetcar Pass

 Other wartime memories?

-BG: Certain types of food was hard to get.
+BG: Certain types of food were hard to get.
 Coffee, for example, was difficult to come by.

 Was that rationed?